Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Discussion

 This paper presents a model-based approximation of Jacobian matrices involving NUFFTs.
-Compared to direct auto-differentiation (AD), the proposed method is faster, uses less memory, and better approximates the reference NUDFT results.
-As discussed in \ref{sec,model}, the deviation of AD is not a software limitation, but rather a problem that stems from the non-differentiability of interpolation or lookup table.
-NUFFT alternatives such as re-gridding or filtered back-projection also suffer from similar non-differentiability issues and are less effective than iterative reconstruction. \red{Our previous studies \cite[Fig.~14]{wang:22:bjork-tmi} compared the trajectory optimization results of the proposed method and standard AD.
-The trajectory optimized by the proposed approximation led to better image quality, and conformed better to the empirical criteria \cite{sparklingmrm, boyer2016generation}: sampling points should not be overlapped with or too distant from each other.} \resp{R4.4} \red{\cite{wang:22:bjork-tmi} also tested the optimized trajectory in a prospective in-vivo experiment, and discussed practical issues, including eddy currents and the mismatch between training set and prospective protocols.}\resp{R1.4, 4.6}
+Compared to direct auto-differentiation, the proposed method is faster, needs less memory, and better approximates the reference NUDFT results.
+As discussed in \ref{sec,model}, the error of auto-differentiation is not a software limitation, but rather a problem that stems from the non-differentiability of interpolation or lookup table operations.
+NUFFT alternatives such as re-gridding or filtered back-projection also suffer from similar non-differentiability issues and are less effective than (NUFFT-based) iterative reconstruction.
+Our previous studies \cite[Fig.~14]{wang:22:bjork-tmi} compared the trajectory optimization results of the proposed method and standard auto-differentiation.
+The trajectory optimized by the proposed approximation generated superior image quality, and conformed better to the empirical criteria \cite{sparklingmrm, boyer2016generation}: sampling points should not overlap or be too distant from each other.

-To accelerate training, one may use crude NUFFT approximations in the early epochs and switch to accurate approximations in later epochs or during deployment.
-It is also preferable to precalculate the Toeplitz embedding kernel \cite{fessler:05:tbi, wajer2001major} to further accelerate iterative reconstruction.